lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 QSS performance considerations:

-- Using directional derivative calls that evaulate the whole derivative vector for inherently atomic QSS derivative accesses is a potentially large performance hit that may make the use of the directional derivatives call less efficient than the (atomic) numerical differentiation that QSS has used.
+- Using directional derivative calls that evaluate the whole derivative vector for inherently atomic QSS derivative accesses is a potentially large performance hit that may make the use of the directional derivatives call less efficient than the (atomic) numerical differentiation that QSS has used.
 If atomic directional